 - This can appear as:

-- Bridge allows you to define what language the learner will experience in all user interface interactions with Bridge (emails, the language in Bridge navigation, but not course content unless if the course has been translated by the author).
+- Bridge allows you to define what language the learner will experience in all user interface interactions with Bridge (emails, the language in Bridge navigation, but not course content unless the course has been translated by the author).
 The CSV should be formatted with the corresponding language indicator:

 - How do I add or update learners to my account with a CSV file?